VEGA Technical Reference

 OVL_SRC_PITCH |

-R/W | Bytes per scanline of the Y or packed plane. |
+R/W | Bytes for each scanline of the Y plane or the packed plane. |

 0x004C |